-Year Output Royalty Short Short working Unrecouped Amount paid to working Short workings transferred to P&L Account Landlord Rs.
+Year Output Royalty Unrecouped Short workings transferred to P&L Account Amount paid to Landlord Rs.
 Rs.
 Rs.
 Rs.
 Rs.

 1.4.1 Journal entries in the books of lessee

 There may be three types of situations in order to pass Journal entries in the books of lessee:-